bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 # README_USB_DEVICE_MODULES.md
-This is a very brief and incomplete guide to identifying the Linux drivers / modules that need to be compiled along with the Linux kernel in order to support attaching new USB devices to the Seagate Central.
+This is a very brief guide to identifying the Linux drivers / modules that need to be compiled along with the Linux kernel in order to support attaching new USB devices to the Seagate Central.
+This guide focuses on the example of USB Cameras.

 By default, the Seagate Central does not support a large range of connected USB devices.
 If you wish to connect anything beyond